itsharryshelton/AetherCred/README.md

 ### PowerShell Script (`AetherCred.ps1`)

-You can easily customize the Enterprise Application details by modifying the variables at the top of the script:
+You can easily customize the Application details by modifying the variables at the top of the script:

 ```powershell
 # SCRIPT CONFIGURATION